JessicaDubina/password-generator/README.md

 ## Usage

-Example of a gerated password based on the provided criteria inputs
+Example of a generated password based on the provided criteria inputs
 ![Example of generated password](images/page-screen-shot.png)